ChrisDeFreitas/objectLite/README.md

  ## Why create a new module?
  I have used TaffyDB and json-table-lite, both met different needs.
 Over time my needs grew to require a module that combined and expanded on both.
-That is what objectLite is for me.
 I hope this module is simple to use, flexible, and above all maintainable.

  Also note, realmDB is a very good option if you can manage the license/pricing and complexity.